cloudon-one/.github/profile/README.md

 Below you can find links to code examples, network and VPC diagrams for some of released projects.
 Enjoy!

-[Cloud DevOps Essentials](https://github.com/cloudon-one/devops-toolset) - IaC (terraform) version of multi-tenant, scalable and isolated GCP Cloud Landing Zone.
+[Cloud DevOps Essentials](https://github.com/cloudon-one/devops-toolset) - popular Cloud DevOps services ready to use configuration.

 [GCP terraform resources](https://github.com/cloudon-one/gcp-terraform-resources) - list of ready to use terraform resources